Measurement of undulator section wakefield at the SXFEL test facility: Wakefield measurement

-Another thing should be noted is that this measurement is an interception measurement, which means the longitudinal phase space we got at both ends of the undulator section were not from the same electron beam.
-To solve this problem we tried to find the most similar beams.
+One thing that should be noted is that this measurement is an interception measurement, which means the longitudinal phase space we got at both ends of the undulator section were not from the same electron beam.
+To solve this problem we tried to find the most similar bunches.
 As long as the valid data we collect is enough that we could find several groups of current profile having satisfying similarities, the longitudinal phase space measured at the entrance and the exit of the undulator section can be seemed as measured from the same electron beam.
-We measured 200 groups of data at the entrance and the exit respectively.
-In order to find the most similar electron beams, we wrote a code to calculate the absolute difference between every current profile of two beams separately located in the entrance and the exit of the undulator section.
+We respectively measured 200 groups of data at the entrance and the exit.
+In order to find the most similar electron beams, we wrote a code to calculate the absolute difference between every current profile of two bunches separately measured at the both ends.
 We found the most similar 16 groups whose similarities of current profiles are all higher than 96.5\% and the current profile of the most similar group is shown in Fig.5(a).
 To show the importance of finding the similar electron beams, we put the current profile of a group of bunches in Fig.5(b) which shows a bad similarity.
 We compared the energy losses of these chosen groups and picked up ten of them which show great performances.
-Fig.5 (c) and (d) show the energy losses calculated based on three of these groups and the average energy loss of all the picked groups.
+These ten groups were prepared for the energy loss calculation.
+Fig.5 (c) and (d) show the energy losses calculated based on three of the ten groups and the average energy loss of all the picked groups.